btarg/requiem-vault/GM/First Session/First session start.md

 >[!note]- **Study the lights**
 >You notice that the strobing lights inside the library appear to be moving.
 Not like a light show at a club or concert; it looks more like many glowing objects are darting back and forth inside.
 The flashing seems to become more erratic the closer you are to the Library's entrance.

+>[!question]- Examine the entrance
+>The towering, ornate wooden doors have been boarded up, the flimsy planks hastily bolted to them beginning to rot.
+Entering through the main doors will be trivial.

 ## Entering the Library

 Upon stepping into the building, you are immediately surrounded by bright blue, flame-like creatures.
 They swirl overhead in graceful arcs, wispy and gaseous, flickering like living embers.
 Lighting the dark room with their eerie neon glow, they dive toward dusty, leather-bound tomes, phasing through the pages.
 Then, leaving an icy breeze in their wake, they dart toward a dancing blue flame at the end of the room.